 Under the leadership of Kristen Dams-O’Connor, PhD, the Brain Injury Research Center has made significant strides in understanding, preventing, treating, and improving outcomes in patients who are living with traumatic brain injury.

-Kristen Dams-O'Connor, PhD, a clinical neuropsychologist, is Director of the Brain Injury Research Center of Mount Sinai and an Associate Professor in the Department of Rehabilitation Medicine at Icahn School of Medicine at Mount Sinai.
+Kristen Dams-O'Connor, PhD, a clinical neuropsychologist and neurotraumatologist, is Director of the Brain Injury Research Center of Mount Sinai and a Professor in the Department of Rehabilitation Medicine and the Department of Neurology at Icahn School of Medicine at Mount Sinai.

 She completed a postdoctoral fellowship in clinical neuropsychology at The Mount Sinai Medical Center, and a predoctoral internship in neurorehabilitation at the Rusk Institute of Rehabilitation Medicine at New York University Medical Center.
 She earned her PhD from the University at Albany and her BA in Neuroscience from Colgate University.

 Dr. Dams-O’Connor has published over 100 peer-reviewed manuscripts and chapters on traumatic brain injury treatments and outcomes, and she has presented her research internationally.
 Her primary area of research expertise is the investigation of long-term outcomes after brain injury to identify the clinical phenotypes and pathological signatures of post-traumatic neurodegeneration.
 Her clinical expertise is in neuropsychological assessment and neurocognitive remediation for individuals with neurological diseases.